Mi5sssss/Mi5sssss.GitHub.io/_posts/2026-07-23-pretraining-the-death-of-chinchilla.md

 category: blog
 ---

-*Part 4 of the series.
-The hub is [The Fossil Fuel of Intelligence](/blog/pretraining-the-fossil-fuel-of-intelligence/).
-This post goes deep on scaling, the one part of pretraining with a real quantitative theory, and shows where that theory is dead, where it is a mirage, and where it hides the deepest open problem in the field.
-The numbers are all explorable in the interactive figures below.*
+*Part 4 of a six part series.
+It begins with [The Fossil Fuel of Intelligence](/blog/pretraining-the-fossil-fuel-of-intelligence/).*

 ---

 Scaling laws are the closest thing pretraining has to physics.
-Loss falls as a smooth power law in model size, in data, and in compute, across many orders of magnitude, and that regularity is genuinely astonishing and genuinely useful.
-It is why you can predict the loss of a model you have not trained yet from the losses of smaller ones.
-Almost everything else in this series is contested craft.
-This is a law.
+Loss falls as a smooth power law in model size, in data, and in compute, across many orders of magnitude, and that regularity is both reliable and useful.
+It allows the loss of an untrained model to be predicted from the losses of smaller ones.
+Most of the rest of pretraining is contested craft, while this part rests on a stable law.

-And yet the single most cited practical result built on that law, the Chinchilla compute optimal recipe, is in 2026 mostly a corpse that tutorials keep propping up in a chair and addressing as though it were alive.
-Understanding exactly how it died, and exactly what part of the theory is a measurement artifact, and exactly what real mystery is left standing after you clear away the dead and the fake, is the most clarifying thing you can do for your intuition about where models are going.
+The most cited practical result built on that law, the Chinchilla compute optimal recipe, no longer holds as advice by 2026, though tutorials still repeat it.
+How it stopped applying, which part of the theory is a measurement artifact, and which real open problem remains once those are set aside, together clarify where models are heading.

 ---

-## The law, and the recipe built on it
+## The scaling law and the Chinchilla recipe

 The early scaling laws came from Kaplan and colleagues.
-The sharper version came from Hoffmann and colleagues at DeepMind, the Chinchilla paper, and it answered a specific question.
-Given a fixed compute budget, how should you split it between making the model bigger and training it on more data.
-Their answer, widely repeated as a rule of thumb, was to scale both together, roughly twenty tokens of training data per parameter.
+A refined version came from Hoffmann and colleagues at DeepMind, in the Chinchilla paper, which answered a specific question.
+Given a fixed compute budget, it asked how to divide that budget between making the model bigger and training it on more data.
+The answer, widely repeated as a rule of thumb, was to scale both together, at roughly twenty tokens of training data per parameter.

-The interactive figure below shows the frontier the parametric loss produces, the optimal model size climbing with the compute budget along a smooth curve.
-But look closely at the tokens per parameter column and you find the first crack.
-It does not sit at twenty.
-It drifts from about thirty up past a hundred as the budget grows.
-That is not a bug in the experiment.
-The famous twenty comes from one of the three estimation methods in the Chinchilla paper, and the parametric loss form, from a different method in the same paper, implies a ratio that moves with scale.
+The figure below shows the frontier the parametric loss produces, with the optimal model size climbing along a smooth curve as the compute budget grows.
+The tokens per parameter column reveals the first problem.
+The ratio climbs with the budget, from about thirty up past a hundred, well above the twenty of the rule of thumb.
+This reflects the estimation method rather than an error in the experiment.
+The value of twenty comes from one of the three estimation methods in the Chinchilla paper, while the parametric loss form, drawn from a different method in the same paper, implies a ratio that moves with scale.
 The paper's own methods disagree with each other.
-That disagreement is not a footnote to skip.
-It is the first sign that the optimal ratio was never a constant of nature, which is precisely why it turned out to be so easy to abandon.
+That disagreement matters, because it is an early sign that the optimal ratio was never a constant of nature, which is part of why it proved easy to abandon.

 ---

-## How it actually died.
-The basin is flat
+## The flat loss basin and inference economics

-Here is the real cause of death, and it is beautiful because it is visible in the numbers.
+The main cause is visible directly in the numbers.

 Chinchilla optimizes the compute spent to reach a given loss during training.
-But a deployed model spends the overwhelming majority of its lifetime compute not on the one time training run but on inference, answering billions of requests.
-And the loss surface around the compute optimal point is remarkably flat.
-Fix the budget in that same figure and shrink the model below the optimum.
+A deployed model spends most of its lifetime compute on inference, answering billions of requests, rather than on the one time training run.
+The loss surface around the compute optimal point is flat.
+Holding the budget fixed and shrinking the model below the optimum shows the effect.
 Cutting the model to one eighth of the optimal size, and training it on eight times the tokens per parameter to spend the same compute, costs about three and a half percent of loss.
-Three and a half percent.
-In exchange you get a model one eighth the size, which is close to one eighth the cost on every single forward pass it will ever perform in production.
+That gives a model one eighth the size, which is close to one eighth the cost on every forward pass it performs in production.

 <iframe class="pf-frame" src="/pretraining/05-scaling-laws.html" title="Interactive figure.
 The death of Chinchilla" loading="lazy" style="width:100%; height:800px; border:1px solid #ddd; border-radius:8px;"></iframe>